 To measure impact, the initiative uses the Adult Well-Being Assessment, which is a validated self-reported survey.
-The 7-question assessment asks individuals to rate their well-being in the areas of finances; physical, mental, and spiritual health; and social support.
+The assessment asks individuals to rate their well-being in the areas of finances; physical, mental, and spiritual health; and social support.
 Asking individuals to complete the survey means we can understand what matters most to them and what difference we are making in their daily lives.

 How to Get Involved